Signals, Calls, and Marches: Content

 The album's first track is "That's When I Reach for My Revolver," which features a singable, anthemic chorus that helped make it one of the band's most popular songs.

 Though Mission of Burma's live performances were characterized by noise and chaos, Signals, Calls, and Marches has a notably "cleaner" sound in comparison to the band's live performances and subsequent recordings.
 Marc Masters of Pitchfork called this different sound "somewhat misrepresentative" of the band, as "[Producer Richard] Harte's production cleaned up the band's brutally loud live sound."
 Guitarist Roger Miller noted that the sound probably helped the band become more accessible, recalling:

 We played a show in Cleveland ('81 or '82) and we were on the street in front of the club.
 A girl came up to us and said how much she was looking forward to the show, and that she loved "That's When I Reach for My Revolver".
 We thought we were golden.
 However, once we started playing, people backed up against the wall and after the first song did not applaud or respond to us one bit, even after we started heckling them.
 Even when we played "Revolver".
 So, it is quite probably true that the "mild-mannered" recording we made on Signals reached more people than if we recorded it in a more furious or noisy fashion.

 Release

-Signals, Calls, and Marches was released on July 4, 1981 by record label Ace of Hearts.
+Signals, Calls, and Marches was released in August 1981 by record label Ace of Hearts.

 Upon its release in 1981, the record was immediately popular in the Boston area, charting at number six on local radio station WBCN's charts.
 The EP sold out its initial printing of ten thousand copies before the end of the year.

 For the CD reissue, Rykodisc remastered the six original songs and added the two tracks from the band's 1980 debut 7" single, "Academy Fight Song" and "Max Ernst".
 The EP was remastered by Matador Records in 2008 with video material and two previously unreleased songs from their first recording session.